-- Quinacridone Red Light id a slightly more pink coral colour rather like many of the quinacridone coral/reds made with PR209.
+- Quinacridone Red Light is a slightly more pink coral colour rather like many of the quinacridone coral/reds made with PR209.

 - Ruby Red Deep is a deeper stronger crimson - a great colour (like the Pyrrol Crimson DS made from the same pigment.)

 - Transparent Red Deep is more of a deep fire engine red.

 |New Schmincke colours 2017 - Saturn Red, Bordeaux, Quinacridone Magenta, Potter's Pink and Perylene Violet.|